-Michael has led Broadhaven Ventures' investments into ScaleFactor (Series A, Board Observer & Advisor), Credijusto (Seed, Board Director, Board Observer & Advisor), Trizic (Seed, Board Observer & Advisor), Nowports (Seed, Board Director), Kovi (Seed, Advisor), and Liveoak Technologies (Seed, Board Director, Board Observer, Starship HSA (Seed, Board Director), Beam Solutions (Series A), and house of gigs (Seed).
+Michael has led Broadhaven Ventures' investments into Liveoak Technologies (Acq. by DocuSign - Seed, Board Director / Observer), Credijusto (Seed, Board Director / Observer & Advisor), Nowports (Seed, Board Director), Kovi (Seed, Advisor), Harvest (Seed, Board Observer & Advisor), Starship HSA (Seed, Board Director), Kyash (Series C), and Beam Solutions (Series A).
 Other Broadhaven Ventures investments include Carta, MoneyLion, and BioCatch.

 Michael is the Founder and Chief Podcaster at Let's Humanize Finance, an interview series that takes you inside the minds of entrepreneurs and innovators behind the FinTech revolution who are changing how we interact with money.